iZettle/api-documentation/finance-api/user-guides/fetch-account-transactions.md

             {
                 "timestamp": "2020-06-27T23:52:18.327+0000",
                 "amount": -35100,
-                "originatorTransactionType": "PAYMENT", // In case of refund "originatingTransactionUuid": "690c99ea-b6ef-11ea-9730-7ef7aeff642d"
+                "originatorTransactionType": "PAYMENT", // This is negative in a refund.
+                "originatingTransactionUuid": "690c99ea-b6ef-11ea-9730-7ef7aeff642d"
             },
             {